Guide to Natural Gas Alarm Safety

 Choosing the right natural gas alarm for your home or rental property is one of the most important safety decisions you can make.
 This guide explains everything you need to know - how natural gas detectors work, what features matter most, where to install them, and which options are best for your situation.

 Natural gas, primarily methane, is highly flammable and rises quickly toward the ceiling.
 Small leaks can accumulate unnoticed and become explosive when mixed with air.
 Smoke alarms and carbon monoxide detectors do not detect natural gas.
-A dedicated natural gas alarm provides continuous, 24/7 monitoring to alert you before gas reaches dangerous levels.
+A dedicated natural gas alarm provides continuous, 24/7 monitoring to alert you before natural gas reaches dangerous levels.

 DeNova Detect natural gas alarms are engineered for early detection and rapid alerts, giving you critical extra time to evacuate safely and call emergency services.

-Natural gas alarms should be installed high on the wall, within 12 inches of the ceiling, 3–10 feet from gas appliances and in an open area where airflow is not blocked by curtains, fans, or fixtures.
+Natural gas alarms should be installed high on the wall, within 12 inches of the ceiling, 3-10 feet from natural gas appliances and in an open area where airflow is not blocked by curtains, fans, or fixtures.
 Consider placing detectors in the following rooms:

 Learn how natural gas detectors work, where to install them, and how to protect your home from methane leaks with fast, reliable gas alarm safety guidance.

-Learn which detector you need for natural gas, how it works, where to install it, and why methane requires a dedicated gas alarm for home safety.
+Learn which detector you need for natural gas, how it works, where to install it, and why methane requires a dedicated natural gas alarm for home safety.

 Learn the difference between natural gas alarms and carbon monoxide detectors, how each works, and why homes need both for complete safety.